hilaryzen/DeepfakeEnsemble/README.md

 pip install -r requirements.txt
 ```

+tensorflow and pytorch-ignite may need to be installed separately.

 To prepare data:

-Load deepfaked test images into `data/itau/df/test` and real test images into `data/itau/real/test`.
+Load deepfaked test images into `data/itau/df/test` and real test images into `data/itau/real/test` (just the image files, no additional subfolders).
 The `ItauDataset` and `ItauFakeDataset` classes in `data.py` point to these folders.
 More datasets can be added by creating new classes in `dolos/data.py` and updating `PREDICT_CONFIGS` in `dolos/predict.py`.

 To generate predictions: